mariozuany/kooba-frontend-challenge/README.md

 # Time limit
 Please spend no more than 3-4 hours at a maximum on this task.
 If you don't get it finished within that time it's not a problem.

+# Before you start
+* Read through the brief below in detail and download the Sketch file below to check out the design.
+* Estimate how much time would be needed to complete the challenge.
+As mentioned above, if you don't think it's achievable within 3-4 hours above, that's fine.
+* Make some notes about your planned approach to the task.
+* Share your estimation and planned approach with me by email (ronan.mccormack@kooba.ie) before you start coding.

 # The brief

 Using HTML, CSS (SCSS preferably) and Javascript, we would like you to recreate the following design, including a slider (carousel) element: https://drive.google.com/file/d/1TyEe1LjMjv_fp6m3j7d9MncZRaaJbgln/view?usp=sharing